thorn91/Pomodoro-Timer/README.md

 ## Instructions 4 Friends

-* Make sure you have updated Python and installed to path.
+* Make sure you have updated Python and added to path.
+If you're on macOS/Linux, add your shebang line.
 This does not use any non-standard packages because it is very simple, but if your attention span as bad or worse than mine (or close) it may be useful.
 Because screw in-app purchaes or webapps being the only option.
 * Make your directory, open a terminal in it, and clone the link to it.
 Type: